 - Despite decades of innovation, more than 60% of participants still dial in to remote meetings, rather than using software to join

 - To guarantee conference call security, it is critical that firms move away from dial-in to a more secure joining method

-If you are new to LoopUp and would like to find out more about how you can benefit from our remote meeting solution, we would love to speak to you!
+If you would like to find out more about how LoopUp works and how you can benefit from our remote meeting solution, we would love to speak to you!
 Please send us a brief message and we will be in touch with you shortly.